TeamSHARKZ/soulbound/README.md

 ### ERC4973 Soul Container

-This implementation includes many features for practical use, by including ERC721 Metadata extension, we allow NFT platforms to recognize the token name, symbol and token metadata, e.g. token image, token traits.
-By design, [ERC721](https://eips.ethereum.org/EIPS/eip-721) `transfer`, `operator`, and `approval` functions are all removed, making it non-transferrable by design.
+This implementation includes many features for practical usage, by including ERC721 Metadata extension, we allow NFT platforms to recognize the token name, symbol and token metadata, e.g. token image, token traits.
+By design, transfer related functions, ERC721 transfer, operator, and approval functions are all removed, making it non-transferrable by design.

 ### ERC5114 Soul Badge